YanLuong/kickstarter-analysis/README.md

 ##### Analysis

 When looking at the line chart below, we can see at face value campaigns that launched in May were significantly more successful which is closely followed by June and July.
-The number of failed campaigns throughout the year remained relatively stable which could mean other factors are involved as it does not appear to show a correlation between successful and failed outcomes.
+The number of failed campaigns throughout the year remained relatively stable which suggests other factors are in play in influencing a campaign's overall outcome as it is not showing a correlation between successful and failed outcomes.